semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 ## Scoping

-First, let's talk about some facts that are given and some assumptions the we presume.
-To be able to detect contact between users we need a distribuited system where each user carries a device, which is part of the system.
+First, let's talk about some facts that are given and some assumptions that we presume.
+To be able to detect contact between users we need a distributed system where each user carries a device, which is part of the system.
 Given the following assumptions it is possible and worthwhile to build such a system:
-- enough people carry smarthpones to build a contact tracing system using smarthpone apps
+- enough people carry smartphones to build a contact tracing system using smartphone apps
 - close contact of smartphones is a good approximation of close contact of people
-- smartphones are not shared between different individual generally (or only in a negligable percentage of cases)
+- smartphones are not shared between different individual generally (or only in a negligible percentage of cases)
 - with time, enough people will use the app to make a difference or at least help out the authorities with contact tracing

-Other assumptions about the diseas that we can make:
+Other assumptions about the disease that we can make:
 - infectious period of the disease is known or at least can be closely approximated - we can use 14 days in case of COVID-19 (as defined in the [Privacy Policy of a real app](https://radarcovid.gob.es/politica-de-privacidad))
 - for the disease to spread, individuals have to be in close physical contact - for which we can use the definition of less than 2 meters for more than 15 minutes (as in the [Privacy Policy of a real app](https://radarcovid.gob.es/politica-de-privacidad))